telehash/TMesh/TMesh.md

   * must be confirmed to change mask
     * scheduled to be active at a future nonce
   * z sent in channel
-  * default based on medium power?
+  * default z on start/reset is set by medium
 * rssi
 * nonce + secret
   * 8 byte zero pad, 4 for next ūs (then masked), 4 for channel